Snappy Gifts: The Snappy platform

-The Snappy Gifts system, which is available for both mobile and desktop consumers, provides companies with software for personalized gifting based on employee data such as age, gender, location and can also be synced to allow for gift recommendations based on time-specific events such as birthday celebrations and work anniversaries.
+The Snappy Gifts system, which is available for both mobile and desktop consumers, provides companies and individuals with software for personalized gifting based on employee data such as age, gender, location and can also be synced to allow for gift recommendations based on time-specific events such as birthday celebrations and work anniversaries.
 Gifts are sent via mobile text message or email.
 The recipient gets a "virtual scratch card" which reveals to them the gift which their employer has pre-chosen for them.
 The employee then has the option to accept it or swap it, while the employer later receives an email with the purchase request.
 Snappy Gifts are sourced through retailers and brands such as Amazon, Birchbox, Cloud9Living and Best Buy.
 The system is also designed with a "thank you" note feature, which allows managers to see the immediate impact on their employees.